Bill Burgess (rugby league, born 1897): Background

-Bill Burgess' birth was registered in Barrow-in-Furness district, Lancashire, England.
+Burgess' birth was registered in Barrow-in-Furness district, Lancashire, England.

 International honours

-Bill Burgess won caps for England while at Barrow in 1923 against Wales, in 1924 against Other Nationalities, in 1925 against Wales (2 matches), in 1926 against Wales, and Other Nationalities, in 1928 against Wales, and in 1930 against Other Nationalities, and won caps for Great Britain while at Barrow in 1924 against Australia (3 matches), and New Zealand (3 matches), in 1926–27 against New Zealand (3 matches), in 1928 against Australia (3 matches), and New Zealand (2 matches), and in 1929–30 against Australia (2 matches).
+Burgess won caps for England while at Barrow in 1923 against Wales, in 1924 against Other Nationalities, in 1925 against Wales (2 matches), in 1926 against Wales, and Other Nationalities, in 1928 against Wales, and in 1930 against Other Nationalities, and won caps for Great Britain while at Barrow in 1924 against Australia (3 matches), and New Zealand (3 matches), in 1926–27 against New Zealand (3 matches), in 1928 against Australia (3 matches), and New Zealand (2 matches), and in 1929–30 against Australia (2 matches).

 Honoured at Barrow Raiders

-Bill Burgess is a Barrow Raiders Hall of Fame inductee.
+Burgess is a Barrow Raiders Hall of Fame inductee.

-Genealogical Information
+Personal life

-Bill Burgess was the father of the rugby league footballer; Bill Burgess.
+Burgess was the father of the rugby league footballer; Bill Burgess.